2020-byte/bamboo_forest_web/README.md

 # Project: Bamboo Forest Board🎋
 ***
 ### URL: https://steady-halva-48ccc0.netlify.app/
-> It takes a sec to get data from database(because free deploy server platfrom is used and it turn off server while it isn't in use for a while)
+> It takes a sec to get data from database(because free deploy server platfrom is used and it turns off server and make it sleep while serever isn't in use for a while)
 > Therefore, when you tried to sign in or sign up, need to wait for a sec after clicking sign in or sign up button with correct info.
+And maybe when need to wait for get data for post written as well.

 > Since it was deployed with Heroku, the server goes to sleep if there is no use for 30 minutes.
 There is a delay of 10-20 seconds to wake up again.